Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is given cancer.
 		// - "Cancer Range"
 		// - "Cancer Range Chance"
-		// "Cancer Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is given cancer.
+		// "Cancer Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is given cancer.
 		// - "Cancer Chance"
 		// - "Cancer Hit Mode"
 		// Requires "st_cancer.smx" to be installed.